nikola1402/Templatr/README.md

 1. Open Command Palette: `Ctrl+Shift+P`
 2. Run: `Templatr: Create From Template`
 3. Select one of your templates.
+4. You'll be asked to provide a filename
-4. You’ll be asked to provide values for any missing variables.
+5. You’ll be asked to provide values for any missing variables.
-5. The new file is created in the output folder (default: `notes/`).
+6. The new file is created in the output folder (default: `notes/`).

 Example result:
 ```md